StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>I scroll down on that same page, and I now must choose the size of the VM I am going to provision.
-In the photo I initially chose Standard_B1s, as circled in green.
-Later I decided to upgrade it to Standard_B2s which gave 2 CPU cores instead of 1 and more RAM.
-The first one I chose was just too slow.
-PowerShell kept crashing and the VM was lagging a lot.
-After choosing the size of the VM, I created the admin account.
-I chose a unique admin name and a 30-character password made up of special characters, numbers, and a mix of lowercase and uppercase letters.
-Since I knew people would be trying to log into the exposed VM through brute forcing and dictionary attacks, a strong password was a necessity.
-The public inbound port rules, essentially which ports will be open to be able to connect to the VM.
-At this step you can set multiple authentication methods like SSH, but I chose to only allow RDP.
-RDP uses port 3389.</b> <br/>
+<b>As I continued on the same page, I selected the size for the virtual machine.
+Initially, I chose Standard_B1s, indicated in green in the photo.
+However, I later upgraded to Standard_B2s for better performance, which provided 2 CPU cores and more RAM.
+The first configuration was too slow; PowerShell kept crashing, and the VM was lagging significantly.
+After selecting the VM size, I created the admin account with a unique username and a 30-character password comprising special characters, numbers, and a mix of uppercase and lowercase letters.
+Given the exposed nature of the VM, a strong password was crucial to defend against brute force and dictionary attacks.
+Next, I configured the public inbound port rules to determine which ports would be open for connectivity to the VM.
+Although multiple authentication methods like SSH can be set at this step, I opted to allow only RDP, which uses port 3389.</b> <br/>
 </p>

 ![Create_VM_3](https://user-images.githubusercontent.com/108043108/225365594-cf2fe158-d887-4bf9-aca6-d423019404a6.jpg)